aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-ole-objects-and-online-video/_index.md

 The following code example shows how to get OLE Object raw data using the **OleFormat.GetRawData** method:

-EXAMPLE
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderInsertElements-GetAccessToOLEObjectRawData.java" >}}

-### Insert OLE Object as Icon
+### Insert OLE Object as an Icon

 OLE objects can also be inserted into documents as images.

 The following code example shows how to insert OLE Object as an icon.
 For this purpose, the **DocumentBuilder** class exposes the **InsertOleObjectAsIcon** method.

-EXAMPLE
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-Shapes-WorkingWithShapes-InsertOLEObjectAsIcon.java" >}}

 The following code example shows how to inserts an embedded OLE object as an icon from a stream into the document:

-EXAMPLE
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-Shapes-WorkingWithShapes-InsertOLEObjectAsIconUsingStream.java" >}}

-## Inserting Online Video
+## Insert Online Video

 Online video can be inserted into Word document from the *"Insert" > "Online Video"* tab.
-You can insert an online video into a document at the current location by calling the **DocumentBuilder.InsertOnlineVideo** method.
+You can insert an online video into a document at the current location by calling the **DocumentBuilder.InsertOnlineVideo** method:

 The [DocumentBuilder](https://reference.aspose.com/words/java/com.aspose.words/documentbuilder/) class introduces four overloads of this method.
 The first one works with the most popular video resources and takes the URL of the video as a parameter.
 For example, the first overload supports simple insertion of online videos from [YouTube](https://www.youtube.com/) and [Vimeo](https://vimeo.com/) resources.

 The following code example shows how to insert an online video from *Vimeo* into a document:

-EXAMPLE
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-Video-InsertOnlineVideo-InsertOnlineVideo.java" >}}

 The second overload works with all other video resources and takes embedded HTML code as a parameter.
 The HTML code for embedding a video may vary depending on the provider, so contact the respective provider for details.